A review of the biosecurity import requirements for fresh strawberry fruit (Fragaria × ananassa) from Japan

 Announcement Information Paper.
 We will conduct a scientific review of the groups of pests associated with fresh strawberry fruit from Japan.

-- Release the draft risk analysis for a 60 day public consultation period in late 2018.
+- Release the draft risk analysis for a 60 day public consultation period around early 2019.

 - Release the final risk analysis in 2019, following consideration of stakeholder comments.